Back to Projects

 CRM Digital FTE — Omnichannel AI Customer Success Agent

-Autonomous AI customer success agent handling Gmail, WhatsApp, and Web Form simultaneously.
-Built with OpenAI Agents SDK on Groq LLaMA 3.3 70B, FastAPI, PostgreSQL with pgvector for RAG, AIOKafka event streaming, and deployed on Kubernetes with dual HPA auto-scaling.
+Production-grade AI employee handling 24/7 customer support across Gmail, WhatsApp, and Web Form — built in 48-72 hours following the Agent Maturity Model.
+OpenAI Agents SDK on Groq LLaMA 3.3 70B, FastAPI, Neon PostgreSQL + pgvector RAG, AIOKafka event streaming, and Kubernetes with dual HPA auto-scaling.

 // Problem